cjlee112/ezgit/doc/secure_vbox_mint_setup.rst

 * VirtualBox installed on your computer
 * Downloaded ISO image for Linux Mint (17.1 MATE 64 bit recommended).
+* free disk space for your new data repository (20 GB recommended).

 Instructions
 ------------------